-Government House is celebrating its centenary in 2013.
-Two special exhibits illustrate, through photographs and artifacts, the significance and many historical roles of the house over the past century.
+Two exhibits developed for the 2013 centennial of Government House illustrate, through photographs and artifacts, the significance and many historical roles of the house over its first century.

 Because Government House is limited to state and government functions, it is not available for private functions such as weddings.

 Wedding photos may be taken on the south side of Government House and in the gardens.
 There is no process or requirement for booking the grounds; as such, groups taking photos are expected to use the grounds on a first-come, first-served basis.

 Upon entry to Government House, this is one of the first rooms you encounter.